angry-bender/forensicssetup/README.md

 ## Description

 An open source project to aimed to replicate the Windows SIFT Machine used during SANS Courses minus any payware software.
-This aims to install the same tools forensics anlaysts have trained with during their SANS Course, or to quickly prepare for a CTF, as there does not appear to be a similar VM available Open Source.
+This aims to install the same tools forensics analysts have trained with during their SANS Course, or to quickly prepare for a CTF, as there does not appear to be a similar VM available Open Source.

 ### Licencing